bpavankalyan/deep_reinforcement_learning-based_Image_captioning/README.md

 - Value Network   VGG-16   LSTM
 - Reward Network  VGG-16   GRU
 ## for coco evaluations we import from following code.
-https://github.com/kelvinxu/arctic-captions/blob/master/metrics.py After downloading from link we paste into metrics.py for directly importing.
+https://github.com/kelvinxu/arctic-captions/blob/master/metrics.py After downloading from link we paste into metrics.py for which we directly import for evaluation of captions.
-## STARTING
+## Starting
 First we should run PolicyNetwork.py ,ValueNetwork.py, RewardNetwork.py before training them as they initialize networks.
 ## Results